 Can I Run a Generator In The Rain?

 Never run a generator in the rain or wet unless you have a high-quality generator tent or shelter.
 You are in danger of electrocution or serious damage to your generator if you operate a portable generator during wet weather.

 The Dangers Of Running A Generator In The Rain

 Wet weather makes it challenging to run a generator safely unless you have it in a well-ventilated enclosure.
 Some of the specific concerns associated with running a generator in unfavorable weather conditions include:

-This can occur after a storm, as well as during, and touching a wet generator while it’s running could be fatal.
+This can occur after a storm and during one, and touching a wet generator while it’s running could be fatal.

 You can reduce the risk of electrocution by ensuring your generator is properly grounded.
 The best way of doing this is by installing a portable ground fault circuit interrupter (GFCI).
 Read more about how to ground a portable generator.

 It’s not only the generator that could deliver a nasty shock either.
 If you’re standing in a puddle while operating the generator, even the best GFCI will do little to soften the blow.